 External conditions can only make us happy, if our mind is peaceful.
 Mind acts like a fulcrum between happiness and suffering.
 We can evaluate this through our own experiences.
 For instance, even if we are in the most beautiful surroundings and have everything we need, but the moment we get angry, any amount of happiness we may have, simply disappears.
 This is because negative feelings like suspicion, jealousy, rivalry, insecurity and fear destroy our inner peace.
 The attitude of others or manners also affects our peace of mind.
 Peace is the by product of our internal reaction to the external factors.

 We can see from this that if we want true, lasting happiness we need to develop and maintain a special mechanism for inner peace.
 The only way to do this is by training our mind through right and positive thoughts – gradually reducing and eliminating the negativity from our life, caused by a agitated state of mind [An-Naas].
 Replacing them with a positive, peaceful state of mind, and that is by having positive thoughts within you.
 Muslim is not a name of any particular community.
 It is an adjective which describes the peaceful and sound state of mind towards his surroundings.
-If the man does not maintain a peaceful environment and covers up his misdeed by justifications is termed as a Kafir in Quranic terminology, it also means one who does not manifest his true self honestly or one who is in dark, means having no knowledge or the one who conceals or covers up the truth.
+If the man does not maintain a peaceful environment and covers up his misdeed by justifications is termed as a Kafir in Quranic terminology, it also means one who does not manifest his true self honestly or one who is in dark or in ignorance, means having no knowledge or the one who conceals or covers up the truth.
 This attitude breeds arrogance an attribute of satan.